Do Restaurants Really Have Thin Margins?

 Let’s continue on.
 With any business, profit margin will always be a problem up to about $700 to 800,000 /year in sales.
 The reason that this figure is important, is that it will help pay for all of the fixed costs, think rent, utilities, software subscription cost, that loyalty app, etc.

 So of course, for the first 700 to 800 thousand in revenue, every business will have thin margins.
-But it just so happens that average restaurant sales according to National Restaurant Association is $659 thousand a year.
+But it just so happens that average restaurant sales according to the National Restaurant Association is $659 thousand a year.
 So the problem is not that restaurants have thin margins, they simply do not have enough sales.

-Now let’s increase revenues by $150 thousand dollars in a year, that’s an additional $2,884 a week, $412 a day.
+Now let’s increase revenues by 150 thousand dollars in a year, that’s an additional $2,884 a week, $412 a day.
 Let’s recalculate our net margins now.
 For the additional $150k in sales, our rent didn’t increase, our utility bills didn’t increase, and our labor costs didn’t increase.
-In fact, the only thing that did increase, is our food cost, the variable cost we discussed earlier.
+In fact, the only thing that did increase is our food cost, the variable cost we discussed earlier.

 Now, in restaurants, the typical food cost is 28%.
 When it goes over 30%, all hell breaks loose, but let’s assume food cost is 33% for a moment. $150k in sales, 33% food cost, that means $50 thousand is gone and now we are left with $100 thousand dollars in net profit from our $150 thousand in additional sales.
 We had 10% profit from the first million in sales, that was $100k, add the $100k in profit from our $150k increase in sales and now we doubled our net margins from $100k to a staggering $200 thousand dollars or 17.4% net margin.